Will my dog like coming to Laughing Dog Day Care?

 What should we bring for our dog whilst attending Laughing Dog Day Care?

 Please bring your dog wearing their collar, ID tag and council registration disc.
-They will also need their lead, as although we are on a back street, we expect that all dogs should be walked to and from Day Care on a lead, to ensure their safety and for the comfort of our neighbouring businesses.
+They will also need their lead.
+We expect that all dogs should be walked to and from Day Care on a lead, to ensure their safety and for the comfort of our other customers.
 Please do not bring toys, bedding or any other items that may induce possessive behaviours in your dog.

 Do we need to make a booking at Laughing Dog Day Care?